mvallet91/JELAI/README.md

 ### Ollama Server
 For a local LLM server, you can use [Ollama](https://ollama.com/).
 Follow the instructions in the [Ollama server documentation](https://github.com/varunvasudeva1/ollama-server-docs?tab=readme-ov-file) to install and run Ollama as a service.
-Performance will depend on the host server's capability, we have achieved good performance with basic conversations using Llama 3.1 8b (the smallest model) and 70b_q8 (quantized to 8-bit) and near-real-time response with a Nvidia A40 GPU.
+Performance will depend on the host server's capability, we have achieved acceptable responses with basic conversations in English using Llama 3.1 8b (the smallest model) and great answers within 15 seconds with the 70b model on an Nvidia A40 GPU.
-Ollama can also be run in a container (this has not been tested with the current setup).
+Ollama can also be containerized.
 To run the Ollama server in a container, run the following command:
 - `docker run -d -p 11434:11434 ollama/ollama:latest`

+Third-party services (cloud LLM providers) have not been evaluated, but in theory, they can be used as long as they provide a REST API for the chatbot server to interact with.
+The model within the **history_app.py** file may need to be modified to work with different LLM servers.

 ### Nginx Reverse Proxy
-- To access JupyterHub from outside the local network, follow the official [JupyterHub documentation](https://jupyterhub.readthedocs.io/en/stable/howto/configuration/config-proxy.html#nginx) to set up the Nginx reverse proxy.
-- To serve Ollama from outside the local network, you can use the Nginx reverse proxy to forward requests to the Ollama server, see the [Ollama server documentation](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-use-ollama-with-a-proxy-server) for details.
+To access JupyterHub from outside the local network, follow the official [JupyterHub documentation](https://jupyterhub.readthedocs.io/en/stable/howto/configuration/config-proxy.html#nginx) to set up the Nginx reverse proxy.
+Similarly, to serve Ollama from a separate machine to the one running JELAI, you can use the Nginx reverse proxy to forward requests to Ollama, see the [Ollama server documentation](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-use-ollama-with-a-proxy-server) for details.

-## Local Development and Experimentation
+## Development and Local Experimentation
 To run the system locally for development and experimentation, you can use JupyterLab and the chatbot server in your local environment.
 This does not require Docker, but it needs Python 3.10 or 3.11.
 For the Ollama server, see the steps above.